 .9 Group Member Representative - an individual appointed to represent a Group Member in the House of Delegates.

-.10 House of Delegates - the House of Delegates of XXSI as established by Article 4 of these Bylaws.
+.10 House of Delegates - the House of Delegates of WISI as established by Article 4 of these Bylaws.

-.11 Immediate Past General Chair - the individual who is the immediate past General Chair of XXSI.
+.11 Immediate Past General Chair - the individual who is the immediate past General Chair of WISI.

 .12 IRS Code - the current United States Internal Revenue Code.

-.13 Local Swimming Committee / LSC - XXSI as defined by the USA Swimming Corporate Bylaws.
+.13 Local Swimming Committee / LSC - WISI as defined by the USA Swimming Corporate Bylaws.

 .14 Member - a Group Member or an Individual Member.